How to Measure & Improve Digital Patient UX in Healthcare

 Prior to DES/P, there was no modern framework that accurately measured digital patient experience.
 In our many years of conducting studies with patients, everything from user testing to interviews to validation of research and strategy creation, we always felt like there was no framework that accurately measures modern digital experience of patients.
 System Usability Scale (SUS) was created in 1986 and hasn’t changed much since.
 It is also not healthcare specific.
 NPS is also generic and measures more of a “marketing stickiness.”

 So, the scoring models that most healthcare companies use were not designed for healthcare, and they were not designed for a modern digital experience.
 These models don't measure many things that are instrumental to the world-class patient experience, especially modern digital patient experience.
-They don't measure, for example, the ability of an experience to help get a patient on therapy and improve health outcomes.
+They don't measure, for example, how empathetic a patient experience is, or whether the quality of an experience can help get a patient on therapy and improve health outcomes.

 Over the years of interviewing patients, we’ve learned what they want, and the things that they want are not necessarily measured by those other models.
 So, we felt an urge to create our own framework in order to accurately measure a true digital patient experience.